mccurcio/mcc-ds-material/README.md

   <h2 align="center">Data Science Practitioner's Reading List</h2>
 </p>

-**Note:** This opinoinated list is by [Matthew Curcio](https://mcc1.netlify.app/).
+**Note:** :notebook: This opinoinated list is by [Matthew Curcio](https://mcc1.netlify.app/).
 It includes material on data science, machine learning books, websites, videos, etc. that I have found useful *and* would recommend.
 It is **NOT** *complete nor comprehensive* but simply a resource for myself and others.

 --------------------------------------------------------------------------

+# First Steps

 ## Books :books: